modular-network/ethereum-libraries/WalletLib/README.md

 ### Administrative Functions

 These functions are for performing actions that change the administrative settings of the Wallet contract such as owners, major/minor transaction threshholds, and number of signatures required.
-Like normal wallet transactions, these functions require a certain number of signatures from the wallet owners, indicated by requiredAdmin.
-A call to one of these functions acts as a confirmation of the action.
-If it is the first confirmation, the transaction is created and the confirmation is recorded.
-When the confirmations reach the required number, the action is executed.
-If an owner calls these functions for a change they have already confirmed, with the correct arguments for the pending transaction, with the confirm flag set to false, their confirmation for the transaction will be revoked.
+They behave almost exactly like ServeTx behaves above, but with requiredAdmin number of signatures required to execute changes.

-#### changeOwner(WalletLib.WalletData storage, address, address, bool, bytes)
+#### changeOwner(WalletMainLib.WalletData storage, address, address, bool, bytes)
-*(WalletLib.sol, line 524)*
+*(WalletAdminLib.sol, line 137)*

 Changes owner address to a new address. bool should be true if confirming or initiating the transaction and false if revoking a confirmation. bytes parameter should be passed as msg.data from wallet contract.

 ##### Arguments
-**WalletLib.WalletData** self
+**WalletMainLib.WalletData** self
 **adress** _from
 **address** _to
 **bool** _confirm